MatheusWesley/MatheusWesley/README.md

 - 👋 Hi, I’m @MatheusWesley
 - 👀 I’m interested in React, Vue and other tecnologies WEB
-- 🌱 I’m currently learning React, Vite, TailwindCSS
+- 🌱 I’m currently learning React, Vite, TailwindCSS, Fastify...

 <!---
 MatheusWesley/MatheusWesley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.